VANDRANKI/Advanced_Process_LCA_Comparator/README.md

-## CMP Slurry Manufacturing — LCA Modeler
+## CMP Slurry Manufacturing, Advanced LCA Modeler

 A single‑page web app to build and compare two process chains (A vs B) for CMP slurry manufacturing.
 It estimates per‑step energy (kWh), water (kg), and total impact (kg CO₂e) using engineering models and a small inlined database of impact factors (electricity, chemicals, water).